Skyemou5/Knowledge-Garden/content/notes/3D-Modeling/blender/assignments/topology/Topology-Assignment-Instructions.md

 To do this you will need to follow the following steps:
 1. Watch the video explanation of this assignment.
 	1. If you need to, watch the other videos as well.
 2. Download the zip file with the blend file and open it up in your blender.
+[Blend File](https://github.com/benshurts/Knowledge-Garden/blob/hugo/content/notes/3D-Modeling/blender/assignments/topology/Topology-Assignment.blend) (Click the download button ![[notes/attachments/github-download-file.png]])
 3. Make sure you install the Mesh-Check addon and enable it.
 4. Make sure your viewport settings are set to view textures in the viewport or you will not see some of the guides in the file.
 5. In the Outliner, use the checkboxes to enable each exercise and complete it.